Life at “Ernie and Theo” had been unusually quiet since Boris locked down to defeat the virus.

 “What sort of technology?” the other human asked.
 Unusually, Ernie was very quiet.
-This was because he didn’t have a clue what Theo was talking about but also because he was impatiently waiting to explain his idea.
+This was because he didn’t have a clue what Theo was talking about but was also impatiently waiting to explain his idea.

 “Well, I was thinking about investing in robotics,” Theo said.
-“If we bought a robot, our labour costs in the factory would fall to almost zero,” he went on.
+“If we bought a robot, our labour costs in the factory would fall to almost zero,” he explained.

 “But then our goods wouldn’t be hand-made,” one of the humans said, “that’s one of the things our customers like about what we do!”

 “I’ve been looking at some dog robots that are already working in Singapore's parks,” Theo replied, “they have paws which they would use to make our products.
 So, strictly speaking, our goods would still be hand made.”